opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: CONCAT(str1, str2, ...., str_n) adds two or more strings together.
-Expects 1-9 arguments.
+Usage: CONCAT(str1, str2, ...., str_9) adds up to 9 strings together.
 If any of the expressions is a NULL value, it returns NULL.

 Argument type: STRING, STRING, ...., STRING